_______________________ GDPR (Data Protection)

 A General Data Protection Regulations (GDPR) came into effect on 25th May 2018.
 It brings higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.

 For schools, GDPR brings a new responsibility to inform parents/carers and stakeholders about how they are using pupils’ data and who it is being used by.

 GDPR ensures data is protected and gives individuals more control over their data; therefore this means schools have greater accountability for the data:

 Under GDPR, consent must be explicitly given to anything that isn’t within the normal business of the school, especially if it involves a third party managing the data.
-Parents (or the pupil themselves depending on their age) must express consent for their child’s data to be used outside of the normal business of the school.
+Parents/Carers (or the pupil themselves depending on their age) must express consent for their child’s data to be used outside of the normal business of the school.

 Schools must appoint a Data Protection Officer (DPO) and be able to prove that they are GDPR compliant.

 Schools must ensure that their third party suppliers who may process any of their data is GDPR compliant and must have legally binding contracts with any company that processes any personal data.
 These contracts must cover what data is being processed, who it is being processed by, who has access to it and how it is protected.